Estadio Universitario (UANL)

-The Estadio Universitario ("University Stadium"), nicknamed El Volcán (Spanish for "The Volcano"), is a football stadium located on the campus of the Universidad Autónoma de Nuevo León in San Nicolás de los Garza, Nuevo León, Mexico, in the metropolitan area of Monterrey.
+Estadio Universitario ("University Stadium"), nicknamed El Volcán (Spanish for "The Volcano"), is a football stadium located on the campus of the Universidad Autónoma de Nuevo León (UANL) in San Nicolás de los Garza, Nuevo León, Mexico, a municipality in the Monterrey metropolitan area.

 History

 Construction

 Construction cost $23 million MXN when the stadium was completed in 1967.
 The official dedication occurred on 30 May of that year.
 Originally planned to hold nearly 90,000 spectators, the plan was downscaled to meet financial needs.
 After the 1986 FIFA World Cup, the stadium's official capacity was 52,000.
 Later, modifications were made to improve the fan experience and increase safety, resulting in a reduced capacity; the stadium currently seats 41,615.

 Potential renovations

 In 2016, a proposal was floated to build a replacement venue for Tigres that would sit atop the Santa Catarina River running through central Monterrey.
 The proposed stadium would have seated 80,000.
-The National Water Commission, CONAGUA, rejected the project as potentially affecting the flow of the river (the dry riverbed was infamously developed with parks and parking facilities that were swept away in 2010's Hurricane Alex).
+The National Water Commission, CONAGUA, rejected the project as potentially affecting the flow of the river (the dry riverbed was developed with parks and parking facilities that were swept away in 2010's Hurricane Alex).